Daily Frontier Life in America in 1800 - When Visitors Came to Call

 If you lived in 1800 in America, more than likely you didn’t live in a city or even a small town.
 You probably lived out in the rural areas of the country, and your family produced most of its own necessities right there on your own farm.
 Everyone in your family, from the very young to the very old, worked from sunup to sundown.
-You probably had few visitors, your nearest neighbor probably lived several miles away.
-For months on end the only people you probably saw were members of your own family.
-When visitors came to you door, it was not an inconvenience.
+You probably had few visitors, and your nearest neighbor probably lived several miles away.
+For months on end, the only people you probably saw were members of your own family.
+When visitors came to your door, it was not an inconvenience.
 Your family, without a doubt, welcomed them with genuine hospitality.
-These visitors were a welcome sight because they offered a break from the every day drudgery.
+These visitors were a welcome sight because they offered a break from the everyday drudgery.
 Visitors meant it was time to pull up a chair and bring out the musical instruments.
 It was a time for celebration and socialization.

 The fact that you put out the hand of welcome was a blessing for the visitor too.
-Your farm was probably the only one they might pass all day; so when anyone drove on the road where your home was, they knew to expect a warm meal and friendly folks in which to converse.
+Your farm was probably the only one they might pass all day; so when anyone drove on the road where your home was, they knew to expect a warm meal and friendly folks with which to converse.

 Sharing the Noon Meal in 1800

-If your company arrived around noon hour, they would enjoy the noonday meal with you.
+If your company arrived around the noon hour, they would enjoy the noonday meal with you.
 If you already had dinner cooking (as the noonday meal was called in those days), you would send one of the children out to the garden, (or if the garden wasn’t producing that time of year, out to the root cellar) to add more vegetables to the pot on the stove.
 You might even whip up another batch of cornbread just to make sure that everyone was well fed.
-Sometimes your visitor would bring in hand fresh meat that the visitor had hunted on the trail before arrival, but often the visitor came empty handed.
-That was fine though, because if you were on the road, likely these same people would offer you a home cooked meal as well.
+Sometimes your visitor would bring in hand fresh meat that the visitor had hunted on the trail before arrival, but often the visitor came empty-handed.
+That was fine though, because if you were on the road, likely these same people would offer you a home-cooked meal as well.

 Entertaining Overnight Guests in 1800